 - where is the sahara desert

-- where is the sahara desert located
+- places to visit in the sahara desert

-- where is the sahara
+- flatlands in the sahara desert

-- location of the sahara desert
+- list of places to visit in the sahara desert

-- the sahara desert map
+- sites to visit in the sahara desert